meatpaste/ee-pea-docs/README.md

 # Pea

-An extension for [ExpressionEngine](https://expressionengine.com/) CMS which compresses uploaded images into webP format.
+An extension for [ExpressionEngine](https://expressionengine.com/) CMS which compresses uploaded images into WebP format.

 [Pea in the ExpressionEngine Add-On Store](https://expressionengine.com/add-ons/pea)